danhetrick/quirc/README.md

     pip install pyqt5
     pip install Twisted

-If you want to use SSL to connect to IRC, pyOpenSSL is also required:
+If you want to use SSL to connect to IRC, pyOpenSSL and service_identity is also required:

     pip install pyOpenSSL
+    pip install service_identity

 If pyOpenSSL is not installed, SSL connections will not be possible; only commands to connect to normal, non-encrypted connections will be shown.